rockettheme/docs/Docs/joomla/extensions/roksprocket/strips_mode.md

     * **Image** - This allows you to circumvent the assigned image from the article and replace it with one specifically for the feature.
     * **Link** - If set, the link will show a **Read More** button as well as link the title.
 On specific themes, it will link the image in the feature, as well.

-6. The **Content Provider and Layout Type** section gives you the ability to set the Layout Mode you wish to use for the module.
-This is often the first setting you want to pay attention to when creating a new RokSprocket module.
-The Content Provider can vary, but in most Joomla instances, this will default to Joomla.

-7. The **Content Filter Rules** section gives you the ability to determine how the module will pull content to make up the items.
+6. The **Content Filter Rules** section gives you the ability to determine how the module will pull content to make up the items.
 For example, you can have the module pull articles that are within a specific category, contain a particular name or keyword in the title, or choose specific articles.
 You can also modify how this content is sorted in the module.

 ![][strips_2]